 Day 1: Perugia

-Start your Umbria vacation the ancient town of Perugia.
-It’s the capital of Umbria and the region’s only city.
+Begin your Umbria vacation in the historic town of Perugia, the capital of the region and the only city in Umbria.

 Piazza IV Novembre is Perugia’s lively main square, home to Perugia Cathedral and the Palazzo del Priori.
 The 13th century fountain is a masterpiece with carvings described as “one of the most powerful medieval representations of human life.”